-Power BI helps Sport Vlaanderen in mapping out sport practice
+Power BI helps Sport Vlaanderen to map out sports practice

-Sport Vlaanderen, the Flemish Sports Agency, wants to get as many Flemish people as possible into sport by providing them with high-quality facilities.
-The most visible initiative in this context is the hashtag #sportersbelevenmeer [#sportspeopleexperiencemore].
-However, services are also being further professionalised behind the scenes, thanks to, among other things, the use of Power BI.
-By collecting data from all sorts of sources, the sports agency wants to outline a knowledge-based policy.
-To do so, Kohera’s experience was tapped into.
+Sport Vlaanderen, the Flemish Sports Agency, wants to get as many Flemish people as possible to practice sports in high-quality conditions.
+The most visible initiative in this context is the hashtag #sportersbelevenmeer [#sportspeopleexperiencemore], but they are also working hard to further professionalize their services behind the scenes, for instance by implementing Power BI.
+By collecting data from all sorts of sources, the sports agency wants to outline a knowledge-based policy, a project which was done in close collaboration with Kohera.

-With its Power BI project, Sport Vlaanderen wants to achieve four goals.
-First, it aims at linking all data that are now spread among several databases.
-Next to that, the government agency wants to sort those data in a visually attractive overview before putting them at the disposal of citizens, sports federations and sports departments.
-The third goal is to use those data to answer policy questions much faster.
-To conclude, the agency wants to hand over the collected data to research institutes for further scientific analysis.
-“No small task, but the first step in realizing our goals has already been taken”, says Hans Ponnet, the head of the department for Sports Management Education at Sport Vlaanderen.
+Sport Vlaanderen determined four objectives within its Power BI project.
+The first is to connect all data that is spread across several databases.
+Next, the government agency wants to make this data available to citizens, sports federations and sports departments in a visually attractive way.
+The third goal is to answer policy questions much faster based on that data.
+Finally, the agency wants to make the collected data accessible to research institutes so that scientific research can be done with it.
+“No small task, but the first steps towards realizing our goals have already been taken”, says Hans Ponnet, the head of the department for Sports Management Education at Sport Vlaanderen.

 More insights thanks to Power BI

 A look at the numbers confirms this.
-Hans Ponnet: “The Power BI project has made it possible to connect the data of Flemish sports clubs (26,000), infrastructures (21,000), more than 2,500,000 sportspeople and 110,000 trainers, … to each other.
-In the first project phase we have gained a clear insight into sport practice in Flanders for the first time.”
+Hans Ponnet: “The Power BI project has allowed us to connect data from Flemish sports clubs (26,000), infrastructures (21,000), more than 2,500,000 sportsmen and women and 110,000 trainers.
+In the first phase of this project, we have gained a clear insight into the practice of sports in Flanders for the first time.”

 Data warehouse supports policy choices

-Sport Vlaanderen consciously opted for Microsoft Power BI, because there are ample integration possibilities with the SharePoint-oriented website, among other things.
-Hans Ponnet: “After that choice, we have developed a data warehouse with the Kohera consultants.
-The Kohera experts built SSIS and SSAS cubes that served as back ends to reporting processes in Power BI.
-The next phase consisted of developing new domains and adding new data that will surely help us in making policy choices.”
+Sport Vlaanderen made a conscious choice for Microsoft Power BI, because there are many integration possibilities, including the website which is SharePoint oriented.
+Hans Ponnet: “After making that choice, we developed a data warehouse with the Kohera consultants.
+The Kohera experts built a data warehouse with SSIS for the ETL and SSAS for building cubes, which served as back ends for reporting processes in Power BI.
+The next phase consisted of developing new domains and adding new data to help us make policy choices.”

 Data available to third parties

-Sport Vlaanderen also tries to involve external parties in the Power BI project, such as citizens.
-“We created a knowledge platform on our website, in which we regularly publish new dashboards containing clear information that can be useful for citizens or sports clubs”, says Hans Ponnet.
+Sport Vlaanderen also tries to involve external parties in the Power BI project, such as the citizens.
+“We have created a knowledge platform oon which we regularly publish new dashboards containing clear information that can be useful for citizens or sports clubs”, says Hans Ponnet.

-By developing plug-ins, the government institute also aims at involving partner organizations in the project, such as towns or sports federations.
-“We integrate them in closed environments.
-A sports federation, for example, then can find the information it needs and start benchmarking.
+The government institution also aims to involve partner organizations in the project, such as municipalities or sports federations, by developing plugins.
+“We integrate these into closed environments, where, for example, a sports federation can find information for itself and benchmark against others.
 This service model enables us to make all our data available to our partner organizations.”

 The perfect partner and software

 Sport Vlaanderen started the Power BI project in 2017.
-After first having opted for a Microsoft product, the agency searched for a perfect partner.
-“We have chosen Kohera, because they are the household name in the field of Microsoft technologies.
-Moreover, they have already been very successful in projects for other agencies of the Flemish and federal government.”
+After first opting for a Microsoft product, the agency started looking for a suitable partner.
+“We chose Kohera because they are the household name in the field of Microsoft technologies.
+Moreover, they have already completed various successful projects for other agencies of the Flemish and federal government.”

-Hans Ponnet: “Kohera was and still is an essential partner in this story.
-During this Power BI project, there has always been a very close cooperation between the Kohera consultants and the consultants who work here.
-Nico and Philippe, the two Kohera experts that join us a couple of days a week, have put their heart and soul in this project.
-I hope I have learnt them a number of things, but that feeling is certainly mutual.
-They have made an enormous contribution to all departments of Sport Vlaanderen!
+Hans Ponnet: “Kohera is an indispensable partner in this story for us.
+There has always been a very strong collaboration between the Kohera consultants and the other consultants who work here during this Power BI project.
+Kohera experts Nico and Philippe work here a few days a week and have put their hearts and souls on this project.
+I hope they too have learned a few things from me, because I certainly have learned from them.
+They have make a huge contribution to all departments of Sport Vlaanderen!
 We also hope to cooperate with Kohera in the long term.
-The knowledge is now in-house, and we would be more than happy to continue this project with the same people and the same support from Kohera.”
+The knowledge is now in-house, and we would very much like to continue this with the same people and the same support from Kohera.”